fnjeneza/crawler/README.md

 To install TreeTagger execute `./install_treetagger.sh`

-Check if TAGDIR environment is set otherwise set it to
+Check if TAGDIR environment is set.
+Otherwise set it to
-`export TAGDIR={treetagger location}`
+`export TAGDIR={treetagger location folder}`

 In order to use treetagger with the program, the TreeTaggerWrapper for python must be installed
 `pip3 install treetaggerwrapper`